-Dinnerly boasts that it will give you dinner in five steps or less, while EveryPlate claims a maximum of six steps.
+Dinnerly boasts that it will give you dinner in five steps, while EveryPlate claims a maximum of six steps.
 The difference here is basically irrelevant—both kits provide a similar level of instructions, ingredients, and equipment that are appropriate for all levels.

 While both kits provide clear and easy-to-follow recipes, neither goes above and beyond to teach techniques or skills.
 However, if you’re looking for ease, Dinnerly does include some recipes each week that are marked as “no-prep,” which is the bare minimum of effort—no cooking or chopping—and would be appropriate for first-time cooks.
 However, it doesn’t mean these recipes are easier to follow or simpler in general.